MegaMetersAhead/kinetic-souls-part-one/README.md

 # Kinetic-Souls Part One
 Playing Dark Souls 3 with the Kinect V2 like you're the character in the game.
+<p>Watch the video about the journey here: https://youtu.be/AYUUGhctgag

 ## Quick Start Guide